gonzalo123/flask_k8s_tutorial/README.md

     app.run(host='0.0.0.0')
 ```

-First of all we create a virtual environment to ensure that we're going to install our dependencies isolately:
+First of all we create a virtual environment to ensure that we're going to install your dependencies isolatedly:

 > python -m venv venv